1972 Badfinger – Baby Blue

 The second Apple record was Those Were The Days by Mary Hopkins.
-Paul produced the record which easily hit #2 on the Hot 100 (it got stuck behind Hey Jude, which sat at #1 for weeks).
+Paul produced the record and it easily hit #2 on the Hot 100 in 1968 (it got stuck behind Hey Jude, which sat at #1 for nine weeks).

 Apple released two more singles when the label started.
 The fifth record was by The Iveys, a group originally formed in 1961.
 Various personnel changes ensued, and by 1966 the group comprised Pete Ham, Tom Evans, Mike Gibbins, and Ron Griffiths.
 Mal Evans and Peter Asher had seen the group perform and pestered the Beatles until all four had agreed to hire the band.
 Apple released their recording of Maybe Tomorrow labeled Apple 5.
-The single was written by Tom and reached #67 on the US Hot 100 but failed to chart in the UK.
+Tom wrote the single and it reached #67 on the US Hot 100 but failed to chart in the UK.
 The single topped the charts in the Netherlands and did well in most of Europe and Japan.
 Joey Molland replaced Ron in the group.

-Paul McCartney read an interview with the band where they complained about being ignored by their record label and decided to let the band record Come And Get It, a song he had written for the soundtrack of the film Magic Christian.
+Paul McCartney read an interview with the band where they complained about being ignored by their record label and he decided to let the band record Come And Get It, a song he had written for the soundtrack of the film Magic Christian.
 Paul produced their single himself, requiring them to reproduce his demo record note for note.
-He then also produced two more songs for the band, giving them three songs that were used on the soundtrack.
+He then also produced two more songs for the band, giving them three songs that went onto the soundtrack.

 Because a group named The Ivy League had already had top ten singles with Funny How Love Can Be and Tossing And Turning in the UK, the Iveys were forced to come up with a new name for the band.
 John Lennon suggested The Glass Onion and Paul suggested Home.
 Neil Aspinall, one of the suits at Apple, suggested the band use Badfinger.
 That name that recalled an accident John had with a piano that temporarily left him playing without one of his fingers.
 In 1969, the group followed Neil’s suggestion, and the Magic Christian soundtrack album listed the group as Badfinger.

-Pete left the group in 1974 and Bob Jackson of the Fortunes took his place.
-Faced with increasing problems coping with the financial difficulties the group’s contracts left him with, Pete hanged himself in 1975 and died at the age of 27.
+Pete left the group in 1974, and Bob Jackson of the Fortunes took his place.
+Faced with increasing problems coping with the financial difficulties the group’s contracts left him with, Pete hanged himself in 1975 and he died at the age of 27.

 Joey and Tom reformed Badfinger in 1977 with new members and released additional music.
 In 1981, the two broke away from each other and formed two separate groups that both made appearances as Badfinger.

-In 1983, Tom became so distressed over the continuing financial situation he was in and he also killed himself.
-It took until 1994 for lawsuits to work their way through and over a half-million dollars finally accrued to Pete’s estate.
+In 1983, Tom became so distressed over the continuing financial situation he was in that he also killed himself.
+It took until 1994 for lawsuits to work their way through the courts, and over a half-million dollars finally accrued to Pete’s estate.
 Some other members of Badfinger received about $200,000 each.

 Joey has continued performing with other musicians as Badfinger in the US continually since 1984.
 Bob formed his own version of the group in 2015 and continues to perform as Badfinger in the UK.